char502/new-york-times/README.md

 * It’s been developed using git along with Kanban methodology, to keep track of the features that need to be built and preventing development errors.

+to install this app: npm install then to run the app: npm start

 Notion Workflow:
 https://www.notion.so/fe7c209e4ea84c29849075830f17d6de?v=2dd2d82dbb7b4864a56498424811f689